gomorpheus/morpheus-docs/administration/integrations/ansible.rst

 #.
 Navigate to `Infrastructure -> Clouds`
 #.
 Edit the target Cloud
 #.
 Expand the `Advanced Options` section
 #.
-In the `Config Managment` dropdown, select the Ansible Integration.
+In the `Config Management` dropdown, select the Ansible Integration.
 #.
 Save Changes

 Once an Ansible integration is added to a Cloud, a new "ANSIBLE" tab will appear on the Cloud details page, populated with the Ansible integrations Playbook and Roles, as well as an editable Inventory list.